-…So here we offer a list of our favorite fonts (and the ones that we consider to be the best) that will hopefully help you to decide quicker and stop the endless scrolling through all the “free” font sites!
+…So here we offer a list of our favorite architecture fonts (and the ones that we consider to be the best) that will hopefully help you to decide a little quicker and stop the endless scrolling through all the “free” font sites!

-What is a font?
+What is an architecture font?

 The term font comes from metal typesetting and was a specific size, weight and style of a typeface.
 The typeface would consist of a range of these fonts that would all share the overall design (the typeface).